 Another spot for adjustment is with the orange liqueur.
 The recipe calls for DeKuyper orange curaçao liqueur, a famously affordable brand.
 While serviceable, switching it for a brand like Cointreau will give the drink even more nuance and richness, though with a commensurate rise in cost.

 Finally, the ginger ale can be substituted with ginger beer.
 Unlike ginger ale, ginger beer is naturally fermented, with more ginger bite and natural carbonation.
-There are plenty of good ginger beers (and ginger ales) on the market these days, or you can go really all out and make your own.
+There are plenty of good ginger beers (and ginger ales) on the market these days, or you can go all out and make your own.

-- 1 1/4 ounce Maker’s Mark bourbon
+- 1 1/4 ounces Maker’s Mark bourbon

-- 1/4 ounce DeKuyper orange curaçao liqueur
+- 1/4 ounce DeKuyper orange curaçao

 - Ginger ale or ginger beer, to top